 Why Does Your Email Subject Line Matter?

-Now you have an idea how a customer’s inbox looks like, let’s switch to a marketer’s point of view.
+Now you have an idea of how a customer’s inbox looks like, let’s switch to a marketer’s point of view.
 To catch someone’s attention you have to get them right from the get-go.
 What’s the first thing customers see in their inbox?
 Yup, the email subject title.
-So how do you stand out from the thousands of email?
+So how do you stand out from the thousands of emails?

 1. Practice creating shorter, easy-to-read, email subject titles.